Hyperarousal and how it can cause insomnia

 At any given time, a delicate balance between two opposing systems governs our body and mind.
-The sympathetic system is the body’s threat detection system that prepares your body to respond to any threat.
-On the other hand, the parasympathetic system calms the body and mind and induces a state of relaxation.
+The sympathetic system is the body’s threat detection system that prepares your body to respond to any threat, while the parasympathetic system calms the body and mind and induces a state of relaxation.

 Read on to learn what hyperarousal is, its symptoms and causes, how it affects your sleep, and what you can do about it.

 Hyperarousal is defined as a state where you are more alert or vigilant.
 Usually, this alertness is caused by the brain detecting a threat and entering fight-or-flight mode.
 The cause can be a real external threat or an internal fear or anxiety.

 The level of hyperarousal one may experience varies a lot, along with the level of distress and dysfunction it causes.
 One of the msot extreme examples is Post-Traumatic Stress Disorder (PTSD).
 Note that PTSD is not a normal state, but rather a diagnosed disorder,, and you do not have to have PTSD to experience hyperarousal.
-It can manifest itself as a subtle sense of unease that you might not even become aware of, but can still disrupt your sleep.
+For most, hyperarousal manifests itself as a subtle sense of unease that you might not even be aware of, but can still disrupt your sleep.